 1) Collect the necessary documents.
-You will need to gather the deceased person’s death certificate, a list of their assets and debts, and any documents related to their will or trusts.
+Including the deceased person’s death certificate, a list of their assets, debts, and other documents.

 3) File the form with the court.
-Once the form is complete, it must be filed with the probate court in the county where the deceased person lived.
+Once the form is complete, you must file it with the probate court in the county where the deceased person lived.

-6) Distribute assets according to the will or state law.
-Once the affidavit is approved, you can begin distributing assets according to the will or state law.
+6) Once the affidavit is approved, you can begin distributing assets according to state law.